Snorby/snorby/README.md

 ## Description

 Snorby is a ruby on rails web application for network security monitoring that interfaces with current popular intrusion detection systems (Snort, Suricata and Sagan).
-The basic fundamental concepts behind Snorby are simplicity, organization and power.
+The basic fundamental concepts behind Snorby are **simplicity**, organization and power.
 The project goal is to create a free, open source and highly competitive application for network monitoring for both private and enterprise use.

 * [Snorby Screenshot](http://snorby.org/snorby.png)